rna-editing1/lodei/README.md

 If windows achieve a q value < 0.1, LoDEI creates additional output files for each mismatch pair for windows with a q value < 0.1 according to the naming scheme `windows_qfiltered_XY.txt`, where X and Y are the nucleotide mismatches.

+## Getting Started

+Since LoDEI requires sorted BAM files as input the following steps/programs are typically performed/run prior to running LoDEI:

+* `fastqc` / `multiqc` for quality control of the data
+* `cutadapt` for quality filtering of the reads.
+The `-q` parameter specifies the quality filtering.
+A value of at least 20 (`-q 20`) is recommended.
+* `STAR` for aligning RNA-seq data to the reference
+* `samtools` for sorting and indexing the BAM files obtained from `STAR`.
+* `lodei` for differential RNA editing analysis.

+Keep in mind to set the `--library` parameter of `lodei` properly.
+If you are unsure what kind of library type (strandedness) your data is, have a look at the [FAQ](#how-do-i-infer-the-library-type-(strandedness)-of-my-data) and https://github.com/rna-editing1/getlibtype

 ## FAQ

 ### What kind of annotation file do I need to use?